-Recent advances in bonding chemistry, such as self-etch adhesive systems, can dramatically simplify the steps involved in sealant application while providing equivalent sealant retention when compared with the traditional technique of using phosphoric acid.
-This simplified technique minimizes the time of the sealant placement, helps to decrease the need for patient compliance, and minimizes potential errors in technique.
+Recent advances in bonding chemistry, such as self-etch adhesive systems, can dramatically simplify the steps involved in sealant application while providing equivalent sealant retention when compared to the traditional technique of using phosphoric acid.
+This simplified technique minimizes the time of the sealant placement, helps to decrease the need for patient compliance and minimizes potential errors in technique.

-Alternative Technique: Bonding Sealants Using a Self-etching Adhesive
+Alternative Technique: Bonding Sealants with a Self-etching Adhesive

 1. Thoroughly clean the teeth to remove plaque and debris from the enamel surfaces and fissures.
 Rinse thoroughly with water and dry.
-Do not use a cleaning medium containing oils or fluoride.
+Do not use a cleaning medium containing oils of fluoride.

 2. Prepare the adhesive according to the dispensing instructions.

-3. Brush the adhesive on the surface to be sealed and massage for 15 seconds, applying moderate pressure (Figure 12).
+3. Brush the adhesive on the surface to be sealed; massage for 15 seconds (Figure H), applying moderate pressure.
 Do not shorten this time, as proper bonding will not occur if the solution is simply applied and dispersed.

-4. Use a gentle stream of air to thoroughly dry the adhesive to a thin film (approximately 10 seconds) (Figure 13).
+4. Use a gentle stream of air to thoroughly dry the adhesive to a thin film (approximately 10 seconds).
 If the stream of air is too forceful, the adhesive will be blown off the tooth.
-The tooth surface will appear glossy, but not moist.
-It will not appear frosty as in the traditional technique.
+The tooth surface will appear glossy, but not moist (Figure I).
+It will not appear frosty as in the "traditional" technique.

-The long-term success of sealant therapy depends on vigilant recare and repair if necessary.
-Even partial loss of a sealant can lead to a surface at risk for caries similar to that for a surface that was never sealed.
-However, studies that incorporated routine recare and maintenance report greater than 80% success after a decade or more.
+Long-term success of sealant therapy depends on vigilant re-care and repair if necessary.
+Even partial loss of a sealant can lead to a surface with a risk for caries similar to that for one never sealed.
+However, studies that incorporated routine re-care and maintenance report greater than 80% success after a decade or more.
 Simonsen published the longest clinical trial associated with sealants, which identified 15-year results.
 His data showed the complete retention rate of sealants to be 82% at 5 years, 56% at 10 years, and 27% at 15 years.

-It is important that patients, particularly children, have a dental office that they visit regularly, where oral healthcare maintenance can be appropriately provided.
+It is important that patients, particularly children, have a dental office that they visit regularly, where oral health care maintenance can be appropriately provided.
 Despite the fact that sealants are presumed safe and effective, the treatment is typically underused.
-Data show that only 15% of US children aged 6 to 17 years have sealants.
-To improve the usage rates, the US Surgeon General’s Healthy People 2010 Report set a goal to increase sealant use to 50% for 8- and 14- year-old children.
-The goal was not met and only reached 25.5% for children aged 6 to 9 years for first molars and 19.9% for teens aged 13 to 15 years for second molars.
-For the updated report in 2020, the Surgeon General’s new goal is set at 28.1% for children aged 6 to 9 years and 21.9% for teens.
+Data show that only 15% of U.S. children ages 6 to 17 have sealants.
+To improve the usage rates, the U.S. Surgeon General's Healthy People 2010 Report to set a goal to increase sealant use to 50% for 8- and 14-year-old children.
+The goal was not met and only reached 25.5% for children aged 6-9 for first molars and 19.9% for teens aged 13-15 for second molars.
+For the updated report in 2020, the U.S. Surgeon General's new goal is set at 28.1% among children 6-9 and 21.9% for teens.